-• The evaporator is a heat exchanger covered with spine fins.
+The evaporator, like the condenser, is a heat exchanger covered with spine fins.
 Heat is removed from the air being pulled across the evaporator by the centrifugal fan.
 The resulting cool air is expelled through the cooling air ducts.

 4.6 Accumulator